Exercise 23 (volo, nolo & possum)

 9.

-Translate the following sentence into Latin: Cicero said that he did not want to hurt the dogs.
+Translate the following sentence into Latin: We wanted to see the queen.

 10.